 BIM is often used in the context of new builds.
 But it's a valuable tool for renovating existing structures – even historic buildings (HBIM).
-Reverting back to the EU Climate Law's "Energy Efficiency Directive", BIM can prove quite an edge for the 3% annual renovation rate – both in speed and analysing materials to a net-zero carbon standard.
+Reverting to the EU Climate Law's "Energy Efficiency Directive" BIM can prove quite an edge for the 3% annual renovation rate – both in speed and analyzing materials to a net-zero carbon standard.

 BIM for manufacturers: facilitating greener design

-BIM is often seen as a process used by architects, engineers, contractors and owners/operators.
-But that's not the full story.
+BIM is often seen as a process used by architects, engineers, contractors, and owners/operators.
+But that's not the whole story.
 Manufacturers play an important – nay! critical! – role in BIM.

 But...
 Collaboration isn't the only BIM perk.
 As a manufacturer, you surely want to stay up-to-date with current trends and designer demands.
 So, what's the specifier 411 on sustainability?
 We asked 2,568 of them to score the importance of sustainable design on a scale of 0-10.
 The result?
 An impressive 7,6.